gem/oq-engine/engine_api.md

 #### GET /v1/calc/risk

 List a summary of risk calculations.
+The [url](#get-v1calcriskcalc_id) in each item of the response can be followed to retrieve complete calculation details.

 Parameters: None